vectara/vectara-docs/www/docs/integrations/vectara-and-llamaindex.md

 Similar to LangChain, integrating with Vectara from a LlamaIndex application provides the following benefits:

 * Powers semantic search or a full RAG pipeline, and removes the need to integrate with and maintain additional components - all is handled in a scalable manner through Vectara’s platform.
-* Offers tight integration with the LlamaIndex ecosystem for low latency and reduced cost
+* Offers tight integration with the LlamaIndex ecosystem for low latency and reduced cost.
 * Enables enterprise grade scalability, security, and privacy features right out of the box.